3liz/lizmap-docker-compose/README.md

 Run a complete Lizmap stack with test data.

-- lizmap web client
+- Lizmap Web Client
-- Qgis server
+- QGIS Server
-- redis
+- Redis

-**Note**: this is a sample configuration for testing Lizmap web client with Qgis and WPS features: if you want use it on a production server you will need to make adjustements for meeting your production requirements.
+**Note**: this is a sample configuration for testing Lizmap web client with QGIS and WPS features: if you want use it on a production server you will need to make adjustements for meeting your production requirements.